KOALAaufPILLEN/KoalaSleep/README.md

 # KoalaSleep - Steam Idler and Achievement Booster
-This is a Steam idler for Windows / Linux / Android / Iphone
+This is a Steam idler for Windows / Android / Iphone

 RIGHT now in CLOSED Pre Alpha Stage!!
 No INVITES available !